Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Transformations

 First we observe that, using the given prefix structure, we can also build an $O(n \log^2 n)$-space data structure that supports $O(\log n)$-time farthest-point queries on any suffix of a sequence of $n$ points ordered in convex position in counterclockwise order.
 We simply reflect the points about a fixed axis, reverse the order of the points, and build the prefix structure, and then apply the same reflection transformation to query points before giving it to the structure.

-Next we observe that, in $O(\log n)$ time, we can find the interval $p_i, p_{i+1}, \dots, p_j$ of points that are to the left of the query line.
+Next we observe that, in $O(\log n)$ time, we can find the interval $p_i, p_{i+1}, \dots, p_j$ (where indices may wrap around modulo~$n$) of points that are to the left of the query line.
 This algorithm is described in the proof of Lemma~\ref{obs:basicAlg}.

 We build a collection of prefix and suffix data structures, and answer a query, via a divide-and-conquer recursion.
 The top level of the recursion is special because the sequence $p_1, p_2, \dots, p_n$ is cyclic.
 In this case we build a prefix structure and a suffix structure on this list of points.
 These structures can be used to solve any query interval that contains either $p_1$ or $p_n$ or both.
 Namely, if interval contains exactly one of $p_1$ or $p_n$, then the interval is a prefix or suffix of $p_1, p_2, \dots, p_n$.
-Otherwise, the interval is the union of a prefix and a suffix. so we can query both structures and return the farther of the two answers.
+Otherwise, the interval is the union of a prefix and a suffix, so we can query both structures and return the farther of the two answers.

 At the general level of recursion, we have an interval $p_i, p_{i+1}, \dots, p_j$ of points, $i < j$, and a guarantee that any query interval reaching this level of recursion is strictly contained within this interval (excluding both $p_i$ and~$p_j$).
 At the top level of recursion, $i=1$ and $j=n$ and we know that the interval contains neither $p_1$ nor $p_n$ as required.
 Let $m = \lfloor (i+j)/2 \rfloor$ be the point midway between $i$ and~$j$.
 We construct a suffix data structure on the left half of points, $p_i, p_{i+1}, \dots, p_m$, and a prefix data structure on the right half of the points, $p_{m+1}, p_{m+2}, \dots, p_j$.
 As above, these data structures can be used to solve any query interval that contains either $p_m$ or $p_{m+1}$ or both (and satisfies the assumption of being strictly contained within the interval $p_i, p_{i+1}, \dots, p_j$).
 Then we recursively build data structures in the left half and in the right half for query intervals that do contain neither $p_m$ nor~$p_{m+1}$.
 In a query, we only need to recurse in one of the halves; we can decide which half overlaps the query interval in constant time by comparing $m$ with the indices of the endpoints of the query interval.
 In the base case, $j=i$ or $j=i+1$ and there are no query intervals because of the strict containment, so there is nothing to do.